 The former Sudanese Prime Minister, Sadik al-Mahdi, has arrived home in Khartoum after living in exile for more than seven years.

-The former Sudanese Prime Minister, Sadik al-Mahdi, has arrived home in Khartoum after living in exile for more than seven years.
+Background: The former Sudanese Prime Minister, Sadik al-Mahdi, has arrived home in Khartoum after living in exile for more than seven years.
 He had been pardoned by President Jaafar Mohamed Nimeiri for his part in organising an abortive coup against the President last year.

 SYNOPSIS: The People's Palace in Khartoum was one of the first stops for the former premier.
 There accompanied by 11 members of his National Front party, formed in exile, he met President Nimeiri.
 The two men have been bitterly opposed to each other for many years, but their reconciliation could have an important stabilising effect in Sudan.
 Mr. Mahdi said in a recent interview he was ready to reach a political compromise with the President -- provided what he called "essential liberties" were restored in the country.